Religious order: Anglican tradition

 Religious orders in England were dissolved by King Henry VIII upon the separation of the English church from Roman primacy.
 For three hundred years, there were no formal religious orders in Anglicanism, although some informal communities – such as the Little Gidding community – occasionally sprang into being.
 With the advent of the Oxford Movement in the Church of England and worldwide Anglicanism in the middle of the 19th century, several orders appeared.
 In 1841, the first order for women was established.
 The first order for men was founded 25 years later.

 Anglican religious voluntarily commit themselves for life, or a term of years, to holding their possessions in common or in trust; to a celibate life in community; and obedience to their Rule and Constitution.

 There are presently thirteen active religious orders for men, fifty-three for women, and eight mixed gender.

 Methodist tradition

-The Methodist Church of Great Britain, and its ancestors, have established a number of orders of Deaconesses, who are ordained as both regular and secular clergy.
-The Methodist Diaconal Order (MDO) currently admits both men and women to the Order.
+The Methodist Church of Great Britain, and its ancestors, have established a number of orders of Deaconesses, who are now ordained as clergy and are Ministers in equal standing alongside their presbyteral colleagues.
+The Methodist Diaconal Order (MDO) currently admits both men and women to the Order and all are now known as Deacons.
 Since the functions of a deacon are primarily pastoral, the MDO may therefore be regarded as an order of Regular clerics.

+The Order of the Flame is a religious order under the auspices of the World Methodist Council devoted to the charism of evangelism.

 The Order of Saint Luke is a religious order in the United Methodist Church dedicated to sacramental and liturgical scholarship, education, and practice.